The Master’s Program is designed principally for students who wish to enter industry as practicing professionals.

 Master of Science

-The Mechanical Engineering Department offers a Master of Science degree in Mechanical Engineering (MSME), plus one specialized degree (Master of Science in Engineering: Design Impact).
+The Mechanical Engineering Department offers a Master of Science degree in Mechanical Engineering (MSME), plus one specialized degree (Master of Science in Engineering: Biomechanical Engineering).
 In addition, an MS in Engineering (no field designation) is available to students who wish to follow an interdisciplinary program of study.

 The MSME Program is a 45-unit course of study.
 The basic requirements are discussed in the Stanford Bulletin.